Inference in clustered IV models with many and weak instruments: Cluster jackknife AR

 where $\bs V_{AR}(\bs\beta)=\var(\bs Z'\bs\varepsilon(\bs\beta)/\sqrt{n}|\bs Z)$ captures the variance of the moment conditions.

 The original AR statistic is robust against weak instruments, but it has some problems in case the instruments are numerous.
-For homoskedastic data and if the number of instruments is a non-negligible fraction of the sample size, the test based on the feasible version of this statistic has low power \citep{kleibergen2002pivotal}, but is oversized \citep{anatolyev2011specification}.
-Furthermore, if in addition to many instruments, the data are heteroskedastic, then the estimation of the covariance matrix, $\bs V_{AR}(\bs\beta)$, is complex due to the large number of variances and covariances which can add to the size and power problems.
+For homoskedastic data and if the number of instruments is a non-negligible fraction of the sample size, the test based on the feasible version of this statistic has low power \citep{kleibergen2002pivotal} and can be oversized \citep{anatolyev2011specification}.
+Furthermore, if in addition to many instruments, the data are heteroskedastic, then the estimation of the covariance matrix, $\bs V_{AR}(\bs\beta)$, is complex due to the large number of variances and covariances.
+These estimation problems can add to the size and power problems.

-\citet{crudu2021inference} and \citet{mikusheva2021inference} therefore adapt the AR statistic in two ways to make it suited for many instruments and heteroskedasticity when the data is independent.
+\citet{crudu2021inference} and \citet{mikusheva2021inference} therefore adapt the AR statistic in two ways to make it suited for many instruments and heteroskedasticity when the data are independent.
 First, they substitute $\bs V_{AR}(\bs\beta)$ by the homoskedasticity inspired weighting matrix $\bs Z'\bs Z$.
-This matrix does not depend on the variances and covariances of the errors and is therefore much simpler.
+This matrix does not depend on the variances and covariances of the errors and is therefore easier to handle in the asymptotic approximations.

 Second, \citet{crudu2021inference} and \citet{mikusheva2021inference} note that the $\chi^2_k$ distribution has many degrees of freedom in case there are many instruments.
 This makes the distribution spread out and causes low power.
-The $\chi^2_k$ distribution however can be changed to a normal distribution if the statistic is properly centred at zero.
+The $\chi^2_k$ distribution, however, can be changed to a normal distribution if the statistic is properly centred at zero.
 To do so the terms in the AR statistic that involve squares of the errors and therefore have non-zero expectation need to be removed.
 This is done efficiently by jackknifing, and which boils down to setting the diagonal elements of the matrix that weighs the errors, $\bs P_{Z}=\bs Z(\bs Z'\bs Z)^{-1}\bs Z'$, to zero.

 After rescaling and under certain assumptions, \citet{crudu2021inference} and \citet{mikusheva2021inference} then show that \citepos{chao2012asymptotic} central limit theorem can be applied to their jackknife AR statistic, such that it converges as